libero/walking-skeleton/events/schema.md

 - `aggregate` identifies the unit of consistency that has produced the event: article run in the bot, article version in the articles, store podcast episode in journal-cms, an article's set of metrics in metrics, a single profile in profiles.
 All three information are required to uniquely identify it: `service`, `name`, `identifier`.
 - `type` describes what the event is about so that they can be grouped or recognized.
 - `data` is opaque here, and can contain anything as long as it follows naming conventions.
 Events with the same `type` should usually follow the same schema.
 - `correlationId` can be used to track events across services, grouping them by the kind of session that originated them.
 Could be an article run during ingestion, or a journal page creating a profile.
+It is optional at this time.